Tuesday, August 14, 2012

 List Unique Accomplishments

 Listing unique accomplishments helps potential employers remember you, according to organizational consultant Ronnie Ann, the founder of Work Coach Cafe.
-Things like taking live-action photos at rodeos, creating and marketing one-of-a-kind crocheted fashions, running a charity to teach needlework skills to girls in Africa or living in a tree house in Ohio in late November as research for outdoor living articles tell potential employers that you make things happen instead of waiting for someone else to get things moving.
+Things like taking live-action photos at rodeos or creating and marketing one-of-a-kind crocheted fashions tell potential employers that you make things happen instead of waiting for someone else to get things moving.
+Running a charity to teach needlework skills to girls in Africa or living in a tree house in Ohio in late November as research for outdoor living articles also make great icebreakers during an interview.

 Provide Relevant Details